MrBertieG/bar-quiz/README.md

 [Top of the page](#top)

 ### <a name="bugs">7.Bugs</a>
-- The main bug incountered was when the website was deployed and some pages displayed a page not found error.
-This was due to some file paths being written as absolute file paths and not relative.
-Changing the patsh structure has eliminated the bug.
+- The main bug incountered was when the website was deployed and some pages displayed a " 404 page not found$ error.
+This was due to some file paths being written as an absolute file path and not as a relative path.
+Changing the path's structure has eliminated the bug.
 - The Contact modal was not centered to the page correctly.
 - The Contact submission buttons did not have sufficient padding.
 - The Header logo did not have sufficient padding.